Student Blogging Challenge

 You can see an archive of all the old challenge posts on this archive page.

 Sue Wyatt (aka Miss W./Miss Wyatt/Tasteach) is the challenge founder.
 She is a teacher from Tasmania, Australia.
 Miss W. began blogging in January 2008.
 She began with her own personal blog and a few months later had a class blog, then individual student blogs.

-In September that same year, Sue Waters (editor of “The Edublogger”) and Miss W. ran a very successful international student blogging competition.
-They had classes from 9 countries taking part involving about 500 students.
+In September that same year, Sue Waters (editor of The Edublogger) and Miss W. ran a very successful international student blogging competition.
+They had classes from nine countries taking part involving a total of about 500 students.

 The majority of individual students with their own blog were aged 12-14 while many primary or elementary classes participated using a class blog.